-The first waters to fall into shape across the north end of the park are the rough sections of the Yellowstone, Gardner, and Lamar Rivers, as well as small portions of Slough Creek (though note that some stretches of the Yellowstone remain closed until July 15).
-Better yet, these waters are almost never crowded, except perhaps near the easy-access points.
+The first waters to fall into shape across the north end of the park are the rough sections of the Yellowstone, Gardner, and Lamar Rivers, as well as small portions of Slough Creek.
+Better yet, these waters are almost never crowded, except perhaps near the easy access points.
 All other things being equal, these are our favorite waters within the park to run guide trips on from this point through early fall.
 The reasons these waters become fishable first are simple.
 First, the large boulders lining the banks on these stretches of water offer slow holding water to the trout.
 Just as important, they provide habitat for the enormous giant black stonefly or salmonfly, the largest trout stream insect in North America and one that always gets the trout excited.
 The park stretch of the Yellowstone and the Gardner in particular have the best and longest-lasting hatches of this insect anywhere.
-While most waters that host it, including the Yellowstone downstream where we float, only see hatches of this bug and its smaller cousin the golden stonefly last a week or maybe ten days, the many cold tributaries and hot springs feeding the waters inside the park serve to "smear" this hatch, so that we can sometimes get a solid month of salmonfly fishing.
+In most places, including float sections of the Yellowstone, this hatch only lasts about a week in any one spot.
+In some areas in Yellowstone Park, it can last almost a month.
 As long as we can, our guide service focuses on this hatch.

 Once the hatch fades out, or if the trout are in the mood for a lighter meal, these same rough, bouldery sections of river remain strong fisheries with attractor dry and dropper nymph rigs, streamers, and sometimes hatches of caddisflies and smaller stoneflies.
 One or more of these tactics almost always works until early August at least.